1j01/wavey/README.md

 * MIDI is a possibility.
 It might involve an expanded view to edit the notes, but it would be inline in the track.

+* Effects!
+I'm holding off on adding status quo gain and panning UI because I think if the effects UI is good enough, they should be able to simply be effects.
+They (or just gain) may warrant some shortcutting, such as being added by default to the effects chain, but they probably shouldn't be separate from it.
+After all they *are* effects and you'll want to be able to automate them just the same.

 * Plugins

 * Desktop apps; app embedding